KevinPayravi/twitter-archive-to-mastodon/README.md

     }.freeze,
 ```

-In `config/initializers/rack_attack.rb`...
+### In `config/initializers/rack_attack.rb`:

 There are some API-related throttles towards the bottom.
-Example:
+You'll change three of them Example:
 ```rb
   throttle('throttle_authenticated_api', limit: 1_500, period: 5.minutes) do |req|
     req.authenticated_user_id if req.api_request?